yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

               [Times: user=0.60 sys=0.01, real=0.18 secs]
       ```
       * above log contains following information:
-        * The abortable preclean phase is used because the remark phase (which, strictly speaking, is the final entry in this output) is not concurrent—it will stop all the application threads.
+        * The abortable preclean phase is used because the remark phase (which, strictly speaking, is the final entry in this output) is not concurrent-it will stop all the application threads.
 CMS wants to avoid the situation where a young generation collection occurs and is immediately followed by a remark phase, in which case the application threads would be stopped for two back-to-back pause operations.
 The goal here is to minimize pause lengths by preventing back-to-back pauses.
 Hence the abortable preclean phase waits until the young generation is about 50% full.
         * the abortable preclean phase starts at 90.8 seconds and waits about 1.5 seconds for the regular young collection to occur (at 92.392 seconds into the log)
-        * CMS uses past behavior to calculate when the next young collection is likely to occur—in this case, CMS calculated it would occur in about 4.2 seconds.
-So after 2.1 seconds (at 94.4 seconds), CMS ends the preclean phase (which it calls “aborting” the phase, even though that is the only way the phase is stopped)
+        * CMS uses past behavior to calculate when the next young collection is likely to occur-in this case, CMS calculated it would occur in about 4.2 seconds.
+So after 2.1 seconds (at 94.4 seconds), CMS ends the preclean phase (which it calls "aborting" the phase, even though that is the only way the phase is stopped)
         * finally, CMS executes the remark phase, which pauses the application threads for 0.18 seconds (the application threads were not paused during the abortable preclean phase)
-      * Next comes another concurrent phase—the sweep phase
+      * Next comes another concurrent phase-the sweep phase
       ```
       94.661: [CMS-concurrent-sweep-start]
       95.223: [GC 95.223: [ParNew: 629120K->69888K(629120K), 0.1322530 secs]